-This blog was co-written by Tracy Coppola and Paige Rodrigues.
+This blog post was written by Tracy Coppola and former Earthjustice intern Paige Rodrigues.

 But now the forest is under attack again—this time from Congress.

 Legislators will soon vote on a year-end spending bill riddled with poisonous provisions, including two introduced by Sen. Lisa Murkowski (R-AK).
 One would gut Roadless Rule protections for Alaska’s national forests (the Tongass and the Chugach).
 Another would repeal recent changes to the Tongass forest plan protecting high-value habitat like roadless areas and transitioning the Tongass slowly away from old growth logging.

 The Roadless Rule is one of the most comprehensive and publicly supported conservation measures of the last century.
 It protects nearly 50 million acres of wild forests in the U.S. from logging and new logging roads.
 These protected national forest lands provide clean drinking water for 60 million people.
 The Tongass and Chugach together make up more than a quarter of these “roadless” lands nationwide.

 The reality is that eliminating roadless protections will not revitalize an uncompetitive timber industry that depends on millions of dollars of taxpayer subsidies.
 Roughly two-thirds of the Tongass isn't woodland at all, but bare rock, glaciers, alpine meadows, open muskeg, and slopes shorn by avalanches, with most of the remaining land being too high, cold or soggy to support the big trees sought by the timber industry.
 The most economically valuable big-tree stands were unsustainably cherry-picked in a pulp mill boom from the 1960s to the ‘90s, and it will be hundreds of years before they again become diverse old growth forests.